David Roentgen: Chronology

 The most complete collection of his work in private hands remains that of the ducal house of Saxe-Coburg and Gotha, exhibited at Callenberg Castle in Coburg, north Bavaria.
 In 2012 Wolfam Koepp of the Metropolitan Museum of Art discovered a particular type of Roentgen table with removable legs for easier transport.
-Was this table the earliest form of flatpack?
-A team from the Victoria and Albert Museum investigated further and confirmed Koepp's process and conclusions in March 2014, shedding new light on the inventor of flat-pack / ready-to-assemble furniture.
-Until then, Gillis Lundgren held that title from 1951 for IKEA.
-Its blame has now been traced back 200 years before the pretender.
-David Roentgen not only mastered intrigue but flat-pack home assembly without an allen key.

 Assessment

 According to his biography in the Encyclopædia Britannica Eleventh Edition of 1911, Roentgen was not a great cabinetmaker: "His forms were often clumsy, ungraceful, and commonplace; his furniture lacked the artistry of the French and the English cabinetmakers of the great period which came to an end about 1790.
 His bronzes were poor in design and coarse in execution; his work, in short, is tainted by commercialism.
 As an inlayer, however, he holds a position of high distinction.
 His marquetry is bolder and more vigorous than that of Riesener, who in other respects soared far above him.
 As an adroit devisor of mechanism he fully earned a reputation which former generations rated more highly than the modern critic, with his facilities for comparison, is prepared to accept.
 On the mechanical side he produced, with the help of Kintzing, many long-cased and other clocks with ingenious indicating and registering apparatus.
 Roentgen delighted in architectural forms, and his marquetry more often than not represents those scenes from classical mythology which were the dear delight of the 18th century."
 He is well represented at the V&A Museum in London, and other collections.